 Two decades after creation of the UN Framework Convention on Climate Change, parties have reached a general political consensus in support of reducing global GHG emissions.
 As part of the December 2015 Paris Agreement, countries submitted nationally determined contributions for GHG mitigation.
-The governments agreed to a long-term goal of keeping the increase in global average temperature to well below 1.5°C above pre-industrial levels and to undertake rapid reductions thereafter in accordance with the best available science.
+The governments agreed to a long-term goal of keeping the increase in global average temperature to well below 1.5 C above pre-industrial levels and to undertake rapid reductions thereafter in accordance with the best available science.
 The agreement traces the way to achieving this target.
 The agreement went into effect in November 2016.
 The Paris Agreement, with its emphasis on consensus-building, allows for voluntary and nationally determined targets.
 The specific climate goals are thus politically encouraged, rather than legally binding.
 On 1 June 2017, President Trump announced that the United States would withdraw from the 2015 Paris Agreement.
-On 4 November 2019, the US submitted its formal notification of withdrawal to the United Nations.
+On 4 November 2019, the United States submitted its formal notification of withdrawal to the United Nations.
 The withdrawal took effect on 4 November 2020, one day after the election.
 In one of his first acts in the White House, President Biden, on 21 January 2021, signed an executive order rejoining the Paris climate accord.
 In connection with the 2021 Conference of Parties, President Biden announced the Build Back Better Framework, touted as the largest effort to combat climate change in American history alongside the infrastructure legislation that was enacted in November 2021.
 President Biden is committed to cutting greenhouse gas emissions 50–52 per cent below 2005 levels in 2030, reaching a 100 per cent carbon pollution-free power sector by 2035, and achieving a net-zero economy by no later than 2050.147

 Outlook and conclusions

 The relationship between energy and the environment intersects air and water quality programmes and ranges from the impact of hydraulic fracturing to climate change to permits for energy projects, such as pipelines.
 The past decade has witnessed pendulum-like changes in US environmental policies.
-During the 2016 presidential campaign, Donald Trump promised to end the 'war on coal', the use of which has been in decline, largely owing to low-cost natural gas.
-He also criticised the Obama administration's Climate Action Plan, the Clean Power Plan and the Paris Agreement on climate change.
-However, Trump's energy plan also promised to 'conserve our natural habitats, reserves and resources'.
-The administration has taken a number of steps to follow through on promises to make regulations more flexible and less costly, and these actions have been the subject of criticism and litigation.
-It is expected that after his inauguration in January 2021, President-elect Biden will rejoin the Paris climate agreement and take actions to strengthen environmental rules and policies.
+During the 2016 presidential campaign, Donald Trump took actions to scrap the Obama administration's Climate Action Plan, Clean Power Plan and US participation in the Paris Agreement on climate change.
+However, after his inauguration in January 2021, President Biden rejoined the Paris climate agreement and has begun to take actions to strengthen environmental rules and policies.

 Efforts to change environmental regulations will be supported in some quarters and face resistance in others, and continued scrutiny by the federal courts and Congress can be expected.
 Continued action can also be expected by the states to update and refine the various state environmental programmes, which in some cases may be more stringent than the national regulations.
-Significant changes can be expected during the next four years, and interested parties will wish to monitor these developments closely.
+Significant changes can be expected during the Biden administration, and interested parties will wish to monitor these developments closely.

-1 Theodore L Garrett is a senior counsel at Covington & Burling LLP in Washington, DC.
+1 Theodore L Garrett is senior counsel at Covington & Burling LLP in Washington, DC.

 3 In July 2018, EPA Administrator Scott Pruitt, faced with federal inquiries into his ethics, spending and management, resigned under pressure.
 Andrew Wheeler, previously the Deputy Administrator, is the acting EPA Administrator at the time of writing.